If you can't find what you're looking for please contact recruitment@sepa.org.uk

 All appointments will be made at the base of the salary scale indicated in the job summary.

-All staff are paid on or around the 27th of every month.
+All employees are paid on or around the 27th of every month.
 Payment is made by electronic transfer directly into your bank account.

 We are committed to training and developing our staff in line with the needs of the organisation.
 We operate a Performance & Development Review process where employees meet regularly with their line manager to discuss their performance and development needs.
 Employees are allocated objectives, which link directly to our Annual Operating Plan.